Joonsey/joonsey.github.io/README.md

 ### 8th week {#eightweek}
 Done alot of scripting and trying automation where i can.
 Making bots and scripts to play games or parse images.

+### 9th week {#ninthweek}
+Parsing images still, just managed to install tensorflow and learning Keras, trying to understand how it works, with moderate success.
+Also made a discord bot to give inputs on my computer, successfully made the discord bot play slay the spire through parsing images on my screen and recieveing direction from inputs in discord.
+Both through reactions and messages.